aio-libs/aiohttp/docs/client_reference.rst

    .. coroutinemethod:: release()

-      Finish response processing, release underlying connection and return it into free connection pool for reusage by next upcoming request.
+      Finish response processing, release underlying connection and return it into free connection pool for re-usage by next upcoming request.

    .. coroutinemethod:: text(encoding=None)